ferizco/nichash/README.md

 Download the appropriate binary for your operating system from the [Releases](https://github.com/ferizco/Nichash/releases) page.

 ### For Linux
 1. Download `nichash-linux` from the latest release.
+(You can use wget https://github.com/ferizco/nichash/archive/refs/tags/nichash-v2.4.0.zip)
-2. Open a terminal and navigate to the download location.
+2. Then unzip the file.
 3. Make the installer executable:
    ```bash
    chmod +x nichash-installer.sh